 Unicode is a character encoding system that provides unique numbers to each character.
-Unlike the early character encodings, Unicode has the solution for every single character regardless of the platform, language, or program.
-This makes it the most reliable option, which is now used by maximum developers to create new programs.
+Unlike the early character encodings, Unicode has the solution for every character regardless of the platform, language, or program.
+This makes it the most reliable option, which maximum developers now use to create new programs.

 - Go to Windows Control Panel in the Start menu.

 - Click on the View by option and select category.

 - In the Clock & Region Window, click on Region.
 This will display the Region dialogue box on your screen.

 - Now from the dialogue box, click on the Administrative tab.
 Next, click on the Change System Locale button under Language for Non-Unicode programs.